patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v3_1 and 3_2**  12 july 2022  upgrade archive
+- Decreased the sd-card writing by tweaking log settings
+- moved a frequently written var to ramdisk
+- improved the navigation and the appearance of some pages
+- improved security by disabling page viewing for all ottw pages
+- improved the software upgrading process

 **version RPI-ECU-v3_0**  30 june 2022  upgrade archive or sd image
 - removed the http poll trigger.
 - changed the navigation and the appearance of some pages